O'Neil, Hodges, Miñoso, Kaat, Oliva, Fowler get baseball HOF

 AP Baseball Writer

+Buck O’Neil never uttered a single word of bitterness or regret about not being elected to the baseball Hall of Fame.
+Till the end, he urged those who loved and rooted for him to do the same.

+Now, long after a near miss that left many wondering if he’d ever make it, they can rejoice.

-Buck O’Neil, a champion of Black ballplayers during a monumental, eight-decade career on and off the field, joined Gil Hodges, Minnie Miñoso and three others in being elected to the baseball Hall of Fame on Sunday.
+O’Neil, a champion of Black ballplayers during a monumental, eight-decade career on and off the field, joined Gil Hodges, Minnie Miñoso and three others in getting chosen for the Hall of Fame on Sunday.

-Former Minnesota Twins teammates Tony Oliva and Jim Kaat also were chosen along with Bud Fowler by a pair of veterans committees.
+Former Minnesota Twins teammates Tony Oliva and Jim Kaat also were elected along with Bud Fowler by a pair of veterans committees.

+“Jubilation,” said Bob Kendrick, president of the Negro Leagues Baseball Museum in Kansas City, Missouri, that O’Neil helped create.

+“While we’re all sad that Buck is not here, you just cannot not be happy for all of those who continued to beat that Buck O’Neil drum,” he said.

 Oliva and Kaat, both 83 years old, are the only living new members.
 Longtime slugger Dick Allen, who died last December, fell one vote shy of election.